Other diodes: Diode types

 |IR @VR||1 @ 2.0||µA|

-The datasheet parameters given for this common Zener diode give a useful indication of specification given for a Zener diode.
-Although they are only for a small diode, the same sorts of data are given for other Zener diodes as well.
+The datasheet parameters given for this common Zener diode / voltage reference diode give a useful indication of specification given for electronic component.